henry0905/Global-Weather-Data-Analysis/README.md

 ## Questions

-1. Is there a correlation between latitude and maximum temperature?
+1. Is a correlation present between latitude and maximum temperature?
 If so, what is the nature of that relationship?
-2. Is there a correlation between latitude and humidity?
+2. Is a correlation present between latitude and humidity?
 If so, what is the nature of that relationship?
-3. Is there a correlation between latitude and cloudiness?
+3. Is a correlation present between latitude and cloudiness?
 If so, what is the nature of that relationship?
-4. Is there a correlation between latitude and wind speed?
+4. Is a correlation present between latitude and wind speed?
 If so, what is the nature of that relationship?

 ## Datasets